madhurima-564/Movie-Recommender-System/README.md

 Feel free to explore and modify the code for your specific use case or dataset.

+### Note:
-### Note: Ensure that the required dependencies are installed before running the code.
+Ensure that the required dependencies are installed before running the code.

 Happy movie recommending!

-Model Development [Movie Recommender.ipynb]